Glottris/-expo_youTube_tutorial/README.md

     justifyContent: 'center',
   },
   textInput: {
-    flex: 1,
+    flex: 10,
+    color: 'black',
-    marginLeft: 10
+    marginLeft: 10,
+    ...textInputIos
   },
-  button: {
+  buttonStyle: {
+    flex:1,
     height: 30,
     marginBottom: 8
+  },
+  buttonTextStyle: {
+    color:'white',
+    height: 24,
+    fontSize: 18,
+    alignSelf: 'center'
   }
 });

 ```
-So we moved our styles and `View` encompassing the serachBar to this new file.
+So we moved our styles and `View` encompassing the SearchBar to this new file.
 Lets go back to **App.js** and cleanup the imports we don't need and import our new searchBar component.
 And add it bellow our header.

 **App.js**